Director of Standards and Industry Relations

 Steve Terry’s professional career began with the Dance Theatre of Harlem, where he toured internationally as their production electrician.
 In 1976, Terry was responsible for the first computerized lighting-control system on Broadway, for A Chorus Line.
 That year he also became the executive vice

 president and chief engineer for Production Arts Lighting, which was acquired by PRG in 1998.

 A longtime consultant to ETC, Terry joined ETC’s ranks in 2001 as vice president of Professional Services.
-In 2004, he became the vice president of Research and Development, working to further integrate ETC’s product-development efforts with the demands of the marketplace that he knows so well.
+In 2004, he became the vice president of Research and Development, and in 2017, he accepted the new role of director of standards and industry relations.

 Back to Our Management